betaghIEEE/profiles-rest-api/notes-of-work.md

 We open the profiles_project and find the settings.py file.
 This file supports the configuration of each app in the project.
 In the settings.py file, we have a defined object called INSTALLED_APPS.
 This list of strings identify the object URL of each app included in our project.
 We used the requirements.txt specified external dependency applications.
 We have

+### We test the app via a development server

+We have single command to start the development server in the vagrant virtual box.

+python manage.py runserver 0.0.0.0:8000